ICT4SD/ArmedConflict/index.md

 (Gleditsch, 1998).
 This view was echoed in the speech of previous Norwegian Defense Minister Johan Jørgen Holst (1989) when he cautioned the world that environmental stress was likely to become an increasingly potent contributing factor to major conflicts between nations.
-Similarly, he then Secretary General of the Habitat conference in 1996 told participants that “the scarcity of water is replacing oil as a flashpoint for conflict between nations” (Lonergan, 1997).
+Similarly, the then Secretary General of the Habitat conference in 1996 told participants that “the scarcity of water is replacing oil as a flashpoint for conflict between nations” (Lonergan, 1997).
 More recent variety of territorial conflict concerns the economic zone, a matter of dispute between most countries which are at the close vicinity of the sea and where tiny islands can